ia-toki/tcframe/docs/topic-guides/styles.rst

       OK
       9

+See also :ref:`local grading verdicts <grading_verdicts>` on how the verdicts will be interpreted during local grading.

 The scorer must be compiled prior to test cases generation/local grading, and the execution command should be passed to the runner program as the ``--scorer`` option.
 For example: